growdigital/Notes/paddock-report.md

 Create a wildlife, ornamental and food forest garden design from a 1½ acre paddock with a £10,000 budget.
 Provide a foundational road map, including detailed planting plans, species list and budget breakdown.
 Naturalistic planting with subtle symmetry & well-situated seating.

-Site is south-facing with clay soil, woodland scrub to the north, neighbours to the east, road to the south, house to the west.
+Site is east-facing with clay soil, woodland scrub to the north, neighbours to the east, road to the south, house to the west.

 ## 1. Key requirements